pelitaf/pelitaf.github.io/essays/codingstandards.md

 date: 2024-09-25
 published: true
 labels:
-  - Programming
+  - ESLint
   - TypeScript
   - New Skills
 ---

+# Coding Standards
-In the world of computer science, coding is heavy on formalities.
-Every little thing matters.
+In the world of computer science, coding is heavy on formalities. *Every little thing matters*.
 I remember in my first computer science classes I was taught by my professors that coding standards focus on syntax and general formatting/spacing.
 For example:

 - How you space out your code can affect the readability and neatness of your code.
 - Naming variables helps the reader understand how the code works.
 - Comments should be made to help the reader understand the code.